etgramli/BattleBrosBackend/README.md

 ### Game modes
 - Constructed decks (Each player plays with a deck they built with cards from their own collection)
-- Draft (4 cards are reveiled, player A chooses one them for their deck, then player B chooses two of the remaining cards, then player A gets the last card.
+- Draft (4 cards are reveiled, player A chooses one of them for their deck, then player B chooses two of the remaining cards, then player A gets the last card.
 Repeat until both players have a full deck.)

 ### Specific rulings
 Here are specific rules that occur rarely, but then are very important.